-Perhaps that’s why it’s filled with memorials to other people’s tragedies.
+Perhaps that’s why Boston is filled with memorials to other people’s tragedies.
 The events have nothing to do with Boston itself, but refugees from them have washed up on its calm shore.
-Even generations later, they still want to keep hold of their stories.
+Even generations later, they still want to tell their stories.
 The city obliges.
 It tracks all public art at this site, which I’ve used for the links below.

 Here, for instance, is the New England Holocaust Memorial (sculpture 1995, event 1939-1945):

 It’s the largest memorial in the city, and is squarely in its oldest section.
 It looks deliberately jarring amongst all the old brick.
 There’s one tower for each million victims, and they’re covered in numbers, meant to evoke the camp tattoos.

 Not far away is the Boston Irish Famine Memorial (sculpture 1998, event 1845):

 Rather more obscure are the Hungarian Revolution Freedom Fighters (sculpture 1986, event 1956):